nhsengland/data-viz-community-of-practice/docs/dashboard_design/layout.md

     - [x] The dashboard remains the same size, regardless of the size of the window used to display it.
     If the dashboard is larger than the window, it becomes scrollable.

-    - [x] These dashboards let you specify the exact location and position of objects, which can be useful if there are floating objects which are often used for "show/hide" implementations where dynamic zones are not suitable.
+    - [x] Lets you specify the exact location and position of objects, which can be useful if there are floating objects which are often used for "show/hide" implementations where dynamic zones are not suitable.

-    - [x] These will load faster because they're more likely to use cached version on the server.
+    - [x] These will load faster because a fixed width dashboard can be cached on Tableau server.

-    - [x] These require less development work and testing as you do not have to test multiple sizes and monitors to ensure the dashboard appears as expected.
+    - [x] Less development work and testing is required as you do not have to test multiple screen sizes and monitors to ensure the dashboard appears and functions as expected.

     - [x] When using the recommended 1200px width, there will be no horizontal scroll bar for the vast majority of common screen sizes.